richard-scryber/scryber.core/docs/user-guide.md

     </Pages>
 </pdf:Document>
 ```

+The xml structure is exactly the same as the code (and this applies to any template, no matter how complex)

+## Loading from the template

-And then you can load the pdf from the template.
+Then you can load the pdf from the template.

 ```csharp